 The North Country Trail takes you west of the Manistee River, and the Manistee River Trail takes you along the east side of the river.
 This is a hiking and XC skiing only trail.

-MANISTEE RIVER TRAIL – The Manistee River Trail is a 8.8 mile trail that goes the length of the Manistee River from Hodenpyl to Tippy Dam.
-A 23-mile loop can be formed with the North Country National Scenic Trail.
+MANISTEE RIVER TRAIL – An 8.8 mile trail that goes the length of the Manistee River from Hodenpyl to Tippy Dam.
+A 23-mile loop can be made with the North Country National Scenic Trail.
 There are two trailheads for the Manistee River Trail, Seaton Creek Campground and Red Bridge, both offer camping.

 THE NORTH COUNTRY TRAIL – has a 128-mile section running through the Manistee National Forests marked with blue rectangle-shaped blazes.
 The sections of trail can be done as day hikes going from trailhead to trailhead, or larger portions can be done as overnight backpacking trips.
 Some sections of the trail are open to mountain bikes, so be aware of bicyclists.